ltoscano/Y-Flow/README.md

 <img src="./docs/_static/images/tree-shot.png" width = "600"  alt="tree-shot" align=center />
 </div>

-Y-Flow is an extension for MatchZoo a toolkit for text matching.
+Y-Flow is an extension for Y-Flow a toolkit for text matching.
 Here at Yale we are developing a system for text matching for question answering, document ranking, paraphrase identification, and machine translation.
 The figure above indicates a surprise language coming to our system and we are going to use zero-shot learning approaches for transfer learning particularly for syntax.

 <table>
   <tr>